Clashsoft/bootstrap-darkmode/README.md

-# Bootstrap Dark Mode
+# Bootstrap Darkmode

 [![npm version](https://badge.fury.io/js/bootstrap-darkmode.svg)](https://www.npmjs.com/package/bootstrap-darkmode)

-This project provides a stylesheet and two scripts that allow you to implement Dark Mode on your website.
+This project provides a stylesheet and two scripts that allow you to implement a dark theme on your website.
 It is initially loaded based on user preference, can be toggled via a switch, and is saved via `localStorage`.

 You can view the [test page](testpage.html) with all default bootstrap components in light and dark (thanks to [juzraai](https://juzraai.github.io/)!).

-Note that not all components are fully supported yet.
-Mostly the contextual color classes can cause problems.

 If you are using Angular, check out [ng-bootstrap-darkmode](https://github.com/Clashsoft/ng-bootstrap-darkmode).